There’s no arguing the importance of having a good handle on your employee cell phone data usage, nor the many pros to issuing devices to employees.

 And for employers, it’s a no-brainer.
 Company-issued phones have the potential to create a competitive advantage by controlling the quality of service for devices as well as a standard platform for support and app development.
 Phone numbers can be retained and passed on to new employees in the same position.
 Restrictions and security for company information can be enforced and devices wiped remotely if stolen.

-This article is part of our new Spreadsheet Quick Wins for Managers series, where Microsoft 365 and Google Sheets experts dive into actionable spreadsheet tips you can implement in the office today.
+This article is part of our tutorial series, where—among other things—Microsoft 365 and Google Sheets experts dive into actionable spreadsheet tips you can implement in the office today.
 Is there something you’d like to know how to do in a spreadsheet?
 Let us know in the comments below!

 Using Google Sheets to Manage Your Employee Cell Phone Data Usage [template included!]